Shipping with this method takes 3-5 days

 - Worldwide (excludes some countries***)

-Is trimebutine available in the United States?
+Is trimebutine FDA approved in the USA?

-Is trimebutine safe in pregnancy or breastfeeding?
+Can I use trimebutine in pregnancy or while breastfeeding?